Become a Hospice Volunteer with VNASC

-Many volunteers have been former family members of those VNA SoCal has cared for and are now motivated to provide the same compassionate care that they received during a difficult time.
-Wherever your talents lie, the VNA has a place for you.
+Many volunteers have been former family members of those VNASC has cared for and are now motivated to provide the same compassionate care that they received during a difficult time.
+Wherever your talents lie, the VNASC has a place for you.

 - Working directly with patients and families by providing individual patient support.